ipaqmaster/vfio/README.md

   It can optionally pin the VM's qemu process to specific host CPU threads
     (Useful if I've set up core isolation in the host's boot parameters for improved VM performance)

-  When the VM shuts down (qemu exits) the script reprobes my nvidia drivers and brings my display-manager back to my login screen like the VM never happened.
-All without rebooting!
+  When the VM shuts down (qemu exits) the script reprobes my nvidia drivers and brings my display-manager back to my login screen with no reboot.

 ## What hosts and installs are supported?